Foie gras controversy: Illinois

 In response to Mayor Daley's objections on the foie gras ban, the City Council overwhelmingly repealed Chicago's ban on May 14, 2008.

 New York

 On October 30, 2019, the City Council of New York City voted to ban foie gras involving force feeding by 2022.
 The ban was not enforced, as it was not compatible with New York State law.
+However, the court ruling against New York City's foie gras ban has been overturned in 2026.

 Retailer bans

 A number of retailers have ceased the sale of foie gras produce following campaigns and protests over production methods.
 These include Amazon UK, Waitrose, Sainsbury's, Lidl, House of Fraser, and Harvey Nichols.